-At Oxford, Dr. Monaco developed and led strategic planning initiatives for academic programs, student recruitment, senior academic appointments, capital improvements and budgeting and resource allocation across the university’s four academic divisions, central administration, library and museums.
-He was an active steward of programs to make an Oxford education possible for students from a wide range of backgrounds.
+As pro-vice-chancellor for planning and resources at Oxford University from 2007 until his arrival at Tufts, Dr. Monaco developed and led strategic-planning initiatives for academic programs, capital improvements and budgeting and resource allocation there.
+He was an active steward of programs to make an Oxford education possible for students from a range of backgrounds.

-He was elected to the European Molecular Biology Organization (EMBO) in 2006, and is a Fellow of the Academy of Medical Sciences (UK) and the Royal Society of Medicine and a member of the Association of American Physicians.
-He serves on the Boards of Cummings Foundation, the Omidyar-Tufts Microfinance Fund, and Tufts Medical Center.
+President Monaco was elected to the European Molecular Biology Organization (EMBO) in 2006, and is a fellow of the Academy of Medical Sciences (U.K.) and the Royal Society of Medicine and a member of the Association of American Physicians.

 President Monaco is married to Zoia Monaco, Ph.D., a molecular geneticist who investigates chromosome and genome stability in stem cells.
-The Monacos have three sons.
+They have three sons.
 President Monaco enjoys reading history and fiction and keeps fit by swimming and running.